Davidster/SetMyLines/README.md

 - ~Create CloudFormation template as per this [example](https://github.com/awslabs/aws-serverless-express/tree/master/examples/basic-starter), allowing the site to be deployed completely serverless.~
 - Clean out all code that was used to deploy the app to a VPS
 - Wrap maxflowmincost code into python lambda function, make sure it's callable from main express app lambda
+- Read up about csrf and figure out how to mitigate this issue in my use case
 - Add DynamoDB table to hold user info.
 - Add CloudWatch events to perform roster updates on regular basis
 - Create jscalc to estimate cost of website.